msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 2. Get some security information from the portal

-STORAGE_ACCOUNT_NAME: the main name of the storage accoutn in which you created the File share SHARE_NAME the name of the file share you  just created (or are using) STORAGE_KEY this takes the most work to find.
+STORAGE_ACCOUNT_NAME: the main name of the storage account in which you created the File share SHARE_NAME the name of the file share you  just created (or are using) STORAGE_KEY this takes the most work to find.
   - in the Portal, open the storage account main page (not the file share, but the storage account)